- Faculty of Life Sciences and Education

-Ron Johnston completed his BSc Ecology (Joint Honours Biology & Environmental Science) from Stirling University in 1993.
-PhD research followed at University of Wales, Cardiff and Newport in 1994 which he completed in 1998.
-This studied the soil chemistry and plant / soil interrelationships in response to management on upland heather moorland in the Berwyn Mountains in Mid Wales.
-He teaches Biology, Chemistry & Environmental Studies on undergraduate and postgraduate degree programmes here at Newport.
-He also teaches and researches in the field of Education for Sustainable Development & Global Citizenship and is programme leader for the MA ESDGC programme.
+Ron Johnston completed his BSc Ecology (Joint Honours Biology & Environmental Science) from Stirling University in 1994.
+PhD research followed at University of Wales, Cardiff which he completed in 1998.
+This studied the soil chemistry and plant / soil interrelationships on upland heather moorland in the Berwyn Mountains in Mid Wales.
+He taught Biology, Chemistry & Environmental Studies on undergraduate and postgraduate degree programmes at USW 2000-2016.
+His research continues with several international research groups in the field of Ecosystem Studies and Education for Sustainable Development & Global Citizenship.

-Senior Lecturer for Science Education at University of Wales Newport (now University of South Wales USW) 1998 – present.
-Roles extend to curriculum development / delivery and programme leadership on various science / environmental based provisions : BSc ITT Science : BSc / BA Environmental Science / Environmental Studies and Foundation Science degree MA and PGCE post graduate programmes.
+Senior Lecturer and Research Fellow for Science Education at University of South Wales 2000 – 2016.
+Roles extend to curriculum development /and programme leadership on various science / environmental based provisions : BSc Initial Teacher Training Primary and Secondary Science : BSc / BA Environmental Science / Environmental Studies and Foundation Science degree MA and PGCE post graduate programmes.

 Johnston, R.A.S (2014) Case Study No. 27 The Welsh Assembly Government policy and institutional change.
 In : Education for sustainable development and global citizenship : good practice case studies in teacher education.
 TeesNet / HEA online publication available at : http://bit.ly/14Yyggc